AshishRajIITI/strive-bw1-spotify-clone/README.md

 #### INFRASTRUCTURE

-Git development infrascrture as follows
+Git development workflow as follows:  Main branch for live deployment on netlify, Development branch for stanging and testing, local development feature branches for feature development.

 ```
 live